1nj3ct0rrr/Ap-Fake/ReadMe.md

 # Ap-Fake
-Ap-Fake is a persian app for making fake receipts!
+Ap-Fake is a persian app for making fake receipts
-But this receipts is for [Ap(آپ)](https://asanpardakht.ir/) receipts that it's an Iranian online payment!
+But this receipts is for [Ap(آپ)](https://asanpardakht.ir/) receipts that it's an Iranian online payment

-I hope you enjoy with this android app!
+I hope you enjoy with this android app

 If you like that, please give star to this project and share i with other...
 Sorry for my bad English (: